|

 were successful: Butterfly – Third: Miss H. Holroyd.
 Free Style - Third: Miss H. Holroyd.
 In the

-Martins Bank Championships Miss H. Holroyd won the Ladies' Free Style Event.}
+Martins Bank Championships Miss H. Holroyd won the Ladies' Free Style

-{In the winter issue of the Magazine
+Event.} {In the winter issue of the

-long-distance swimming events, including the Morecambe Cross Bay Swim and the
+the long-distance swimming events, including the Morecambe Cross Bay Swim and

-swim across Lake Bala.
+the swim across Lake Bala.

 Now it is our